edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

     }
   }

+Let's go over some of the advantages EdgeDB gives us even in a schema as simple as this one.

-Three scalar types have been extended to give us some type safety when it comes to Latitude, Longitude, and Temperature.
-Latitude can't exceed ±90.0 on Earth, and longitude can't exceed ±180.0.
+First are the three scalar types have been extended to give us some type safety when it comes to latitude, longitude, and temperature.
+Latitude can't exceed 90 degrees on Earth, and longitude can't exceed 180.
 Open-Meteo does its own checks for latitude and longitude when querying the conditions for a location, but we might decide to switch to a different weather service one day and having constraints up front makes it easy for users to see which values are allowed and which are not.

-Plus, sometimes another server's data will just go haywire for some reason or another, such as the time a weather map predicted a high of thousands of degrees for various cities in Arizona. https://www.youtube.com/watch?v=iXuc7SAyk2s With the constraints in place, we are at least guaranteed to not add temperature data that reaches that point!
+Plus, sometimes another server's data will just go haywire for some reason or another, such as the time a weather map showed a high of `thousands of degrees <https://www.youtube.com/watch?v=iXuc7SAyk2s>`_ for various cities in Arizona.
+With the constraints in place, we are at least guaranteed to not add temperature data that reaches that point!
+We'll go with a maximum of 70.0 and low of 100.0 degrees.
+(The highest and lowest temperatures over recorded on Earth are 56.7 °C and -89.2°C, so our constraints provide a lot of room.)

 .. code-block:: edgeql